suit-wg/suit-report/draft-ietf-suit-report.md

 - As part of a larger document that provides authenticity guarantees, such as within a `measurements` claim in an Entity Attestation Token (EAT, {{Section 4.2.16 of -EAT}}).
 - As the payload of a message transmitted over a communication security protocol, such as DTLS {{?RFC9147}}.
 - Encapsulated within a secure container, such as a COSE structure.
-In the case of COSE, the container MUST be either a `COSE_Encrypt0` or `COSE_Sign1` structure.
-The SUIT_Report MUST be the sole payload, as illustrated by the CDDL fragment below.
+In the case of COSE, the container MUST provide authenticity and integrity using `COSE_Sign1` or `COSE_Mac0`; confidentiality MAY be provided by carrying a `COSE_Encrypt0` object as the authenticated payload.
+The SUIT_Report or encrypted SUIT_Report MUST be the sole payload, as illustrated by the CDDL fragment below.

 ~~~CDDL
 SUIT_Report_Protected /= SUIT_Report_COSE_Sign1 \